Caregiver Highlight – Abby Edejer

 A Heartfelt Thank You to All the Caring Hearts

-As the year comes to a close, we at Sagepoint Senior Living Services are overwhelmed with gratitude for the incredible support we received during our end-of-year campaign, Caring Hearts.
+We at Sagepoint Senior Living Services are overwhelmed with gratitude for the incredible support we received during our end-of-year campaign, Caring Hearts.
 It is with immense pleasure that we extend our sincere thanks to everyone who contributed to this worthy cause.
 Your generosity has made a lasting impact on our mission to provide essential care to the most vulnerable members of our community.

 Your support has been instrumental in helping us continue offering care, support and respect to enable those in our community to age gracefully.
 Through the Caring Hearts campaign, we continue our goal to expand community outreach efforts, developing caregiver support and training programs specifically tailored for those caring for loved ones with dementia and other long-term cognitive illnesses.